 Fall (2013), excellent hike with great views of the Hudson and Tappan Zee Bridge.
 We saw many eagles, hawks, and other birds at the summit.
 The hike was difficult but worth it with kids.

 Summer (2011), great hike with great views of Rockland/Orange county including the distant Catskills once the plateau was gained.
 A highlight was the monoliths found near the summit area.
 My wife was pregnant and handled the hike fine but it is probably too difficult for most kids

 Fall (2012), awesome hike with great views of Hudson Highland (+ Black Forest) regions – the best views are from Butter Hill.
 We saw several eagles/hawks along the way.
 The trip was very difficult with/for my son but was worth it - one of the best hikes in close proximity to NYC.

 24 – Tors Thunder Tour

-Fall, (2009) great hike with views of the Hudson River in the Yonkers regions.
+Fall, (2009) great hike with views of the Hudson River.
 Good wildlife opportunities as we saw a family of white-tailed deer plus there are a few easy scrambles for kids to enjoy.

 25 - Caleb Smith Full Circuit